federatedsecure/whitepaper/README.md

 -	**Security consideration:** In a production setting, all the usual best practices of securing a webserver and API should be followed.
 In particular, user authentication and proper object-level authorization.

+### Programming language

+There is no particular programming language required for the implementation of a Federated Secure Computing server.
+The propaedeutic reference implementation (see below) is in Python, though.

 # Results

 ## Implementation